TencentARC/ArcNerf/docs/datasets.md

 ## inference
 Inference will be performed based on eval dataset params(intrinsic, img shape).
+If you do not set the eval dataset, inference will not be performed.

+### Render
-- render: controls the params of render novel view, like the camera path
+Controls the params of render novel view(volume rendering), like the camera path.
+Check `geometry/poses.py` for detail.
+  - type: list render cam move type.
+Support `circle`/`spiral`/`regular`/`swing`.
+  - n_cam: list of cam for each type
+  - repeat: list of repeat num for each type.
+In case you don't want to render repeatedly(in `swing`/`circle`).
+  - radius: radius of cam path, single value
+  - u_start/u_range/v_ratio/v_range/normal/n_rot/reverse: for placing the cameras.
+Chech `poses` for details.
+  - fps: render video fps.

+#### surface_render
+If you set this, also render the view by finding the surface pts and render.
+Good for sdf models like Neus and volsdf.
+- chunk_rays_factor: In surface_render mode, you can progress more rays in a batch, set a factor to allow large rays batch.
+- method: method to find the surface pts.
+Support `sphere_tracing`(sdf)/and `secant_root_finding`(any).
+- n_step/n_iter/threshold: params to find root.
+Check the `geometry/rays.py` for detail.
+- level/grad_dir: Determine the value flow.
+SDF is 0.0/ascent(inside smaller), density is +level/descent(inside larger).

+### Volume
-- volume: controls the params of volume estimation and mesh extraction/rendering.
+Controls the params of volume estimation and mesh extraction/rendering.

+We support extract the mesh from volume field and getting the colors of mesh/verts by normal direction.

+- origin/n_grid/side/xlen/ylen: params for volume position and size.
+Check `geometry/volume.py` for detail.
+- level/grad_dir: Determine the value flow.
+SDF is 0.0/ascent(inside smaller), density is +level/descent(inside larger).
+- chunk_pts_factor: In extract_mesh mode, you can progress more pts in a batch, set a factor to allow large pts batch.
+- render_mesh: For rasterization of mesh only.
+You can use `pytorch3d` or `open3d` as backend.